Introducing Our New At-Home Blood Tests: The Well Woman & The Well Man!

 However, your body doesn’t store folate in large amounts, so your levels can quickly drop after only a few weeks of eating a low-folate diet.
 So if you’ve neglected your kale intake over the last month or so and feel relentlessly tired, you might be at risk of a deficiency.

 On top of tiredness, other folate deficiency symptoms include mouth ulcers, pale skin, and shortness of breath.
-Folate levels are one of the biomarkers measured in our vitamin profile.
+Folate levels are one of the biomarkers measured in our advanced vitamin test.

 Finally, if you're pregnant, monitoring your folate levels is even more important, as it helps prevent congenital disorders (6).